OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ![](/docs/images/5669247/5865608.png "width=500")

-### Step 5: Include the library variable sets into the project {#Workingwithtenant-specificvariables-Step5:Includethelibraryvariablesetsintotheproject}
+### Step 5: Include the Library Variable Sets into the Project

 Now we have created the library variable sets we need to include them in the **Mojo** project so they take effect.

 1. Go to the {{Variables,Library Variable Sets}} tab of the **Mojo** project
 2. Click *Include variable sets from the Library* and select the newly created **Environment variables** and **Standard tenant details** variable sets into the project, clicking *Apply* then *Save*.

-### Step 6: Fill out the variable values for our tenants {#Workingwithtenant-specificvariables-Step6:Filloutthevariablevaluesforourtenants}
+### Step 6: Fill Out the Variable Values for Our Tenants

 Go to our tenant **Beverley Sanchez** and go to {{Variables,Common Variables}} where you should be able to fill in the variables required by our **Standard tenant details** variable set: